 |Course Number||Course Title||CL||LAB||CR|

-*Any course with an HT prefix that is not a required course.
+*Any course with an HSTM prefix that is not a required course.

 CL - Number of lecture/classroom hours per week for the course

-The Certificate program in Event/Conference Management gives students the opportunity to acquire the skills needed to work in conference management at a hotel/conference, sports arena center or a corporate organization.
-Students will develop an understanding of the hotel/tourism industry and learn how to plan and organize a conference/event.
+The Certificate program in Event/Conference Management gives students the opportunity to acquire the skills needed to work in conference/event management at a hotel/conference center, sports arena, or a corporate organization.
+Students will develop an understanding of the hotel/tourism industry and learn how to plan and organize conferences and events.
+The use of meeting software, as well as web and social media applications, will be discussed to provide students with a technical understanding of these industry tools.
 This program is available days and evenings.
 This program is financial aid eligible.
 To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.

 NHTI has developed excellent practicum opportunities for our students to foster hands-on learning while simultaneously receiving credit.
 Nonetheless, the college's first priority must be to ensure that patients/clients/children/families are not placed in jeopardy by students during learning experiences.
 Therefore, students in internship, externship, practicum, service learning, and clinical experiences must demonstrate sufficient emotional stability to withstand the stresses, uncertainties and changing circumstances that characterize patient/client/child/family responsibilities.
 Furthermore, the student is expected to have the emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and maintain sensitive interpersonal relationships and confidentiality with employees, customers, and/or patients/clients/children and their families.